 In earlier versions of WIES age was calculated as at date of admission or discharge.

-From WIESNZ22 patient’s age was calculated as at date of admission only across all WIES rules.
-In addition to the VAD co-payment 4.4.7, the change impacted the following seven exclusion rules:
+From WIESNZ22 patient’s age is calculated as at date of admission only across all WIES rules.
+In addition to the VAD co-payment 4.4.7, the change in WIESNZ22 impacted the following seven exclusion rules:

 Renal dialysis